 Move from the center of the body outward.
 For example, if you are massaging an arm, start at the shoulder and end at the wrist or hand.
 Massage both sides of the body, not just one arm or one leg.
 In each session, massage the entire body, following the age-specified guidelines below, unless your child shows signs of discomfort.

 Limit newborn massage to the arms, hands, legs, and feet.
 After a month, you can also massage the stomach and chest.
-After two months, you can also massage the head and the back.
+After two months, you can include the head and back.

 Here are a few simple massage techniques universally loved by babies: